Zlin Savage

-The Zlin Savage is a series of light sport aircraft similar in construction to the Piper Cub.
+The Zlin Savage is a series of light sport aircraft similar in construction to the Piper Cub manufactured by the Zlin Aircraft Company of Zlín, Czech Republic.

 Design and development

 The Zlin Savage series are strut-braced, high-wing aircraft with conventional landing gear.
 The fuselage is constructed with welded steel tubing.
 The wings are constructed with aluminum spars and wing ribs with aircraft fabric covering.
 Fuel is stored in two wing root tanks.
 The control surfaces use aluminum skins.

 The design is an accepted Federal Aviation Administration special light-sport aircraft under the marketing names of Savage, Classic, Cruiser, Cub, iCub, Cub S, Bobber, Nomad and Outback.